Kiryuumaru/NukeBuildHelpers/README.md

 - **Multi-project and Multi-environment Support**: Handle releases for multiple projects and environments in a single repository.
 - **CI/CD Integration**: Generate GitHub Actions and Azure Pipelines workflows.
 - **Automated Versioning**: Interactive CLI for bumping project versions with validation.
-- **Flexible Build Flow**: Override abstract classes to create custom build flows.
+- **Flexible Build Flow**: Implement the target entries to create custom build flows.

 ## Quick Start